 The best schools in Dubai?
-Good news, the list is growing - albeit more modestly than last year.
-In the latest (2016/17) reports from Dubai’s Knowledge and Human Development Authority (KHDA) the number of ‘Outstanding’ schools in Dubai remained static at 16 schools but 14 schools are now rated Very Good, up one from 2015/16.
+Good news, the list is growing - albeit more modestly than in previous years.
+In the latest (2017/18) reports from Dubai’s Knowledge and Human Development Authority (KHDA) the number of ‘Outstanding’ schools in Dubai has actually fallen by two to 14, but 27 schools are now rated Very Good, up a significant thirteen schools from 2016/17.

-According to the emirate's education regulator 22 percent of Dubai's students (66,500) now attend Very Good or Outstanding schools, while a further 42 percent (102,521) attend schools deemed to be Good.
+According to the emirate's education regulator 30 percent of Dubai's 281,432 students now attend Very Good or Outstanding schools, while a further 36 percent attend schools deemed to be Good.
 That means two-thirds of students are now in schools rated Good or better, up from 64% last year.

 The volume of good schools in the emirate should be of great comfort to existing residents, as well as those moving in.
 There is choice, and an increasing amount of it.

-This year, 159 schools were inspected.
-Of these, 16 were rated Outstanding, 27 were rated Very Good, 68 have been rated Good, 51 schools are deemed Acceptable, and 6 schools are said to be Weak.
+This year, 166 schools were inspected.
+Of these, 14 were rated Outstanding, 27 were rated Very Good, 68 have been rated Good, 51 schools are deemed Acceptable, and 6 schools are said to be Weak.
 Currently no schools are considered Very Weak.

 Performance levels for Dubai schools are defined as follows:

 Outstanding schools Quality of performance substantially exceeds the expectation of the UAE

 Very Good schools Quality of performance exceeds the expectation of the UAE